Frequently Asked Questions in Pediatric Dentistry

 Rinse the area with warm water.
 Put a cold compress over the facial area of the injury.
 Recover any broken tooth fragments.
 Call us at 423-610-0556 to get immediate dental attention.

 Bleeding After a Baby Tooth Falls Out

 Fold a piece of gauze and place it (tightly) over the bleeding area.
 Bite down on the gauze for 15 minutes; if bleeding continues, call us to see a dentist.

 Knocked Out Permanent Tooth

 Recover the tooth, making sure to hold it by the crown (top) and not the root end.
 Rinse, but do not clean or handle the tooth more than necessary.
 Reinsert the tooth in the socket and hold it in place using a clean piece of gauze or cloth.
 If the tooth cannot be reinserted, carry it in a cup containing milk or water.
-Because time is essential, see a dentist immediately.
+Because time is essential, call us to see a dentist immediately.